Yoh (wrestler): Roppongi 3K (2017–2021)

 On October 9, 2017, at King of Pro-Wrestling, Komatsu and Tanaka, billed as "Yoh" and "Sho", returned to NJPW, when they were revealed as Rocky Romero's new tag team Roppongi 3K.
 The two defeated Funky Future (Ricochet and Ryusuke Taguchi) in their return match to become the new IWGP Junior Heavyweight Tag Team Champions.
 Through their affiliation with Romero, Yoh and Sho also became part of the Chaos stable.
 On November 5 at Power Struggle, Roppongi 3K defeated Super 69 (ACH and Ryusuke Taguchi) in the finals to win the 2017 Super Jr. Tag Tournament.
 On January 4, 2018, Roppongi 3K lost the Junior Heavyweight Tag Team Championship to The Young Bucks (Matt Jackson and Nick Jackson) at Wrestle Kingdom 12, but won it back on January 28 at the New Beginning in Sapporo.
 In May 2018, Yoh entered his second Best of the Super Juniors tournament.
 He finished the tournament with 3 wins and 4 losses, failing to advance to the finals.
 In October, Sho and Yoh entered the 2018 Super Junior Tag League, winning the tournament for the second time in a row to face El Desperado and Yoshinobu Kanemaru at Wrestle Kingdom 13.
-However, an earlier loss to the team of Shingo Takagi and Bushi made the title match a triple threat, that Takagi and Bushi would go onto win, with Takagi pinning Sho.
+However, an earlier loss to the team of Shingo Takagi and Bushi made the title match a triple threat, which Takagi and Bushi would go on to win, with Takagi pinning Sho.
 At New Japan’s 47th Anniversary Event, Sho and Yoh would defeat Takagi and Bushi to win the championship for a third time.
 In June, Roppongi 3K would lose the Junior Tag Team Championship to the team of El Phantasmo and Taiji Ishimori.
 In November, Sho and Yoh would win the Super Junior Tag League for the third time in a row.
 At Wrestle Kingdom 14, Roppongi 3K would defeat Phantasmo and Ishimori to win the titles for the fourth time.
 Roppongi 3K would make their first successful title defense against Desperado and Kanemaru at The New Beginning in Osaka.
 They would make their second successful title defense against Rocky Romero and Ryusuke Taguchi on the first night of the New Japan Road tour.
-Following New Japan’s return to producing wrestling shows, Yoh entered the 2020 New Japan Cup losing to Bushi in the first round.
-During this match, Yoh tore his left ACL which kept him out of action for the rest of 2020.
+Following New Japan’s return to producing wrestling shows, Yoh entered the 2020 New Japan Cup, losing to Bushi in the first round.
+During this match, Yoh tore his left ACL, which kept him out of action for the rest of 2020.

 Yoh returned to NJPW during the finals of the 2021 New Japan Cup.
 Later that year along with partner Sho, Yoh entered the Super Junior Tag League.
-Despite entering as favourites and former winners the pair struggled to pick up any wins.
+Despite entering as favourites and former winners, the pair struggled to pick up any wins.
 On August 16, 2021, following a loss to Suzuki-gun, Sho attacked Yoh, ending their eight-year partnership.